 Home Genius is a business that helps people find reliable contractors and book estimates.

-Take a look at the Landbot.io conversational chatbot they use on their homepage to gauge the visitor’s intentions.
+Take a look at the lead scoring chatbot below.
+The company uses a chatbot on its homepage to gauge the visitor’s intentions.
 By asking website visitors if they are ready to meet an estimator, they are already personalizing the conversation based on whether the visitor says YES or NO:

 If you click the YES option, you are prompted to specify what kind of estimator you are interested in (roofing, siding, solar, etc.).